sanjaysk17/Project-random-and-Naive-bayes/README.md

-📝 Student Study Habits – Part-Time Job Prediction
+📝 Student Study Habits – Pass/Fail Prediction
 📌 Project Overview

-This project analyzes student study habits and predicts whether a student will take a part-time job based on their academic and personal attributes.
+This project predicts whether a student will pass or fail based on their study habits and background attributes.

-It applies machine learning classification techniques to discover patterns between study behavior and the decision to work part-time.
+It applies machine learning classification techniques to explore the relationship between student behavior and academic performance.

 📊 Dataset

-File: student_study_habits.csv
+📂 Source: Student Study Habits Dataset – Kaggle

-Each row: represents one student.
+Each row represents one student.

-Features (examples):
+Features:

-📖 Study Hours per Week
+📖 Study Hours per Week (study_hours)

-🎓 GPA / Grades

-😥 Stress Levels

-🏀 Extracurricular Activities

-💰 Financial Need
+🎓 Attendance Rate (%) (attendance_rate)

+📝 Assignments Completed (assignments_completed)

-🛌 Sleep Hours
+🛌 Sleep Hours (sleep_hours)

-...
+👪 Parental Education (parental_education)

 Target Variable:

-Part_time_job → (Yes = 1, No = 0)
+pass_fail → (Pass = 1, Fail = 0)

 🎯 Problem Statement

-Given student study habits and background factors, predict if the student will go for a part-time job or not.
+A school wants to predict whether a student will pass or fail based on their study habits and background factors.

 This is a binary classification problem.

-⚙️ Requirements

-Before running the notebook, install dependencies:

-pip install pandas numpy matplotlib seaborn scikit-learn jupyter

 🚀 How to Run